 There are a variety of different ways to create the actual persona profile, but it is usually a document that can be one page (or more) and sums up the data you discovered in the research.

 Google “persona profile examples” and you’ll get a bunch of ideas on how to put one together visually.

 SEO is very much a part of the customer journey.

-A customer journey, also known as a buyer journey or consumer decision journey, is the steps that a person takes on their way to making a decision to buy a product, sign up for service, or convert in some other way.
+A customer journey, also known as a buyer journey or consumer decision journey, is the steps a person takes to make a decision to buy a product, sign up for service, or convert in some other way.

 Of course, behavioral intent can shift as people go through the customer journey.
 Most people start out with an informational intent, then move through their research and investigation phases before reaching the point when they’re ready to buy (the transactional intent phase).

 Behavioral intent categories should supplement, not replace, understanding your personas.
 Knowing your audience is the first step in making sure your SEO efforts are on target so that you can bring in the right organic search traffic and convert your visitors.

 If you’d like to discuss your particular marketing challenges and how the team at Bruce Clay can help you, contact us for a free quote and start the conversation today.